What is dropshipping?

-Dropshipping has many advantages over traditional e-commerce delivery methods.
-It is particularly suitable for start-ups, as products are only purchased from the supplier after they have been ordered, making the business highly scalable.
+Dropshipping has many advantages over conventional e-commerce delivery methods.
+It is particularly suitable for start-ups, as products are only purchased from the supplier once they have been ordered, making the business more easily scalable.

-Dropshipping is an e-commerce business model in which the online retailer sells goods that he himself does not have in stock.
-After the customer has purchased the goods in the online shop, the retailer orders them from a wholesaler or manufacturer, who then sends them directly to the customer.
-The Dropshipper therefore has no physical contact with the product and does not maintain a warehouse.
-Dropshipping is in principle a logistics service provided by the wholesaler or manufacturer, but in the best case it does not appear at all because the logo and sender address of the online shop appear on the delivered goods.
-In other words, the customer has the impression that the goods were shipped from the online shop itself.
-As a result, he returns the goods directly to the Dropshipper in the event of complaints.
-In the German-speaking area Dropshipping is also referred to as drop shipment, in which manufacturers, wholesalers and resellers or retailers are involved.
-Here the manufacturer sends the goods directly to the retailer, bypassing the wholesale trade.
-The wholesaler only has a commercial function in that he is responsible for order, invoice and payment channels.
-The Dropshipping model has many advantages, especially for entrepreneurs just starting out in e-commerce.
-Whichever model is chosen, the communication and trust with the suppliers must be right.
-Because the supplier is responsible for product quality, shipping and much more.
-The data exchange between the suppliers and their own company, for example of inventory quantities, price changes, new products, delivery times, delivery tracking, etc. must be as perfect as possible.
-In some cases there are already automated solutions for data exchange via pre-programmed apps (e.g. Oberlo) or you can have your own solution programmed via Application Programming Interface (API).
-In addition, suppliers must, of course, also guarantee functioning, trustworthy logistics.
+Dropshipping is an e-commerce business model in which the online retailer sells goods that it does not have in stock.
+After the customer has made a purchase in their online shop, the retailer orders the goods from a wholesaler or manufacturer, who then ships them directly to the customer.
+The dropshipper therefore has no physical contact with the product and does not maintain a warehouse.
+In principle, dropshipping is a logistics service provided by the wholesaler or manufacturer, and in the best-case scenario the wholesaler or manufacturer is not even visible, as the delivered goods and paperwork bear the logo and sender address of the online shop.
+In other words, the customer has the impression that the goods have been dispatched by the online shop itself.
+The dropshipping model has a number of advantages, especially for entrepreneurs who are just starting out in e-commerce.
+Whichever model is chosen, communication and trust in the supplier must be right, because the supplier is responsible for product quality, despatch and much more.
+The exchange of data between suppliers and a dropshipper on stock quantities, price changes, new products, delivery times and delivery tracking must be as transparent as possible.
+If appropriate, there are automated solutions for dropshipping data exchange via pre-programmed apps such as Oberlo.

 What types of dropshipping are there?

-Many large online retailers such as Amazon and Zappos started with drop shipping.
-Further examples of successful drop shippers in the billion range are Wayfair and the million range Blinds.com.
-One of the great advantages of the model is that the entrepreneur can and should concentrate on marketing and sales.
-In addition, the sourcing of products directly from producers in almost any quantity is simple and can be automated.
-Therefore, no cost-intensive warehouse is required.
-The drop-ship business is definitely not dead - quite the opposite!
-If the respective entrepreneur can solve the aforementioned challenges of the business model in particular with regard to quality, delivery times, trustworthiness, it is an ingenious and fast way to enter e-commerce.
-Therefore, the coming years are more likely to see an increase in drop shipments.
-In general, the simple and fast product sourcing enables a fast, almost rapid testing of products on the marketing channels and a very fast market entry (product to market).
-For this reason, product cycles are consistently accelerated.
-Winners are recognized faster, but they also die faster.
-The drop shipment business will also accelerate the automation of all processes.
-Even the search for winning products, which has a large share in drop shipping, will be automated by so-called product scrapers.
+Many large online retailers such as Amazon and Zappos started out with drop shipping.
+Other examples of successful drop shippers in the billion euro range are Wayfair and Blinds.com in the million euro range.
+One of the great advantages of the model is that the entrepreneur can (and should) concentrate on marketing and sales.
+In addition, sourcing products directly from producers in almost any quantity is easy and can be automated.
+There is therefore no need for a cost-prohibitive warehouse.
+Drop shipping is definitely not dead - quite the opposite!
+If the prospective entrepreneur can solve the aforementioned challenges of the business model, particularly in terms of quality, delivery times and trustworthiness, it is an ingenious and fast way to enter e-commerce.
+The coming years are therefore likely to see an increase in drop shipping.
+In general, simple and fast sourcing allows products to be tested on marketing channels quickly, almost at breakneck speed, and enables very fast entry to market.
+For this reason, product cycles are accelerated and winners are recognised more quickly, but also die more quickly.
+Drop shipping will also accelerate the automation of all processes.
+Even the search for winning products, which accounts for a large proportion of drop shipping, will be automated by using web scraping software.

 You may also be interested in the following topics